Ricette di Sicilia

 📦 Storage

-- • Keep leftovers in an airtight container in the fridge for up to 3 days.
+- • Store leftover ciarbiḍḍuzzu abbuttunatu in an airtight container in the fridge for up to three days to keep it fresh and flavoursome.

-- • You can freeze cooked slices for up to 3 months.
+- • For longer storage, freeze cooked slices wrapped tightly in cling film and foil — they’ll keep well for up to three months.

 🍷 Pairing